 "Using it for the first time would [release] the most chemicals in the highest concentrations," Guron says.
 "The concentration of those additives would decrease over time as the chemicals get washed away or ingested."
 The exception is acetaldehyde, which is released in greater quantities as the bottle degrades.

 On the other hand, chemicals can seep out of plastic that is scratched or rough, according to the National Poison Control Center, and the longer your bottle has been kicking around, the more dinged-up it will be.
-Guron explains that creating space between the particles of plastic (for example, via a scratch, or stretching the bottle if the water inside freezes and expands) makes it easier for additives to escape.
+Guron says that creating space between the particles of plastic (for example, via a scratch, or stretching the bottle if the water inside freezes and expands) makes it easier for additives to escape.

 "Damage to the bottle — even just a little wrinkle or scratch — increases the chance that microparticles of plastic will enter the water," says Jabraan Pasha, MD, internal medicine physician at the University of Oklahoma College of Medicine.
 "These micro-doses aren't enough to make you sick, but you still want to minimize your exposure to chemicals."